-Transfer students who have completed an appropriate associates degree from one of the 29 Washington state community colleges enter PLU with junior standing.
-They also are given credit for having satisfied all core and general university requirements except for four semester hours in religion, and four semester hours in diversity.
-Both must be taken at PLU.
-Transfer students who have not completed an associates degree or who seek to transfer from institutions other than Washington state community colleges will have their transcripts evaluated on a course-by-course basis to determine the number of transferable credits and transfer GPA.
+Transfer students who have not completed an associate degree or who seek to transfer from institutions other than these state community colleges will have their transcripts evaluated on a course-by-course basis to determine the number of transferable credits and transfer GPA.

-The schools of Business, Education, Nursing and the Social Work Department require separate applications and prerequisite courses for admission.
-Please visit the program’s website to find program requirements and application procedures.
+The schools of Education, Nursing and the Social Work Department require separate applications and prerequisite courses for admission.
+Please visit the relevant program’s website to find program requirements and application procedures.